Single-rotating Five-dimensional Near-horizon Extremal Geometry in General Relativity: Conclusion

 \section{Conclusion}

-In this work, we presented the first non-trivial single-rotating NHEG in five-dimensional vacuum theory.
+In this work, we presented the first nontrivial single-rotating NHEG in five-dimensional vacuum theory.
 Although the solution suffers from a curvature singularity, it has well-defined conserved charges, and satisfies NHEG thermodynamic relations.
 In addition, as a new feature, it has a self-dual orbifold of AdS$_3$ in a part of the metric.
-We also showed that one way to derive this solution is to take (adjusted) single-rotational limit of the NHEG of the MP black hole.
-However, the solution has different entropy and angular momenta in comparison with the original single-rotating extremal black hole and can be considered an independent solution.
-The generalization of such an analysis to higher-dimensional EVHs as well as studying the pinching situation of the adjusted axial direction will be postponed for future works.
+We also showed that one way to derive this solution is to take the (adjusted) single-rotational limit of the NHEG of the MP black hole.
+However, the solution may have different entropy and angular momenta in comparison with the original single-rotating extremal black hole.
+Consequently, if independent physical conditions are applied to fix the period, then it can be considered an independent solution.

+Investigation of the global properties of this solution, especially studying the singularities and global Killing vectors, are interesting parts of the future analysis.
+Besides, the generalization of such an analysis to higher-dimensional EVHs as well as studying the pinching situation of the adjusted axial direction will be postponed for future works.

-\textbf{Acknowledgements:} I am very thankful for the kind support from Jutta Kunz and Bayram Tekin in Oldenburg University and METU.
+\textbf{Acknowledgments:} I am very thankful for the kind support from Jutta Kunz and Bayram Tekin in Oldenburg University and METU.
 I would also like to thank them, as well as Eugen Radu, Shahin Sheikh-Jabbari, and Mohammad H. Vahidinia for useful discussions and comments.
 This work has been supported by TÜBITAK international researchers program No. 2221.

 {

 }